StephenMXC/FitnessHabitTracker-IU/README.md

 ### 2. Start Backend

-Open a terminal:
+Open a terminal, run in order:

+(Before running, make sure you are in "FitnessHabitTracker-IU-main/FitnessHabitTracker-IU-main/".
+If not, run cd FitnessHabitTracker-IU-main/FitnessHabitTracker-IU-main from the place where the extracted file appears after unzipping.
+Then run the following.)

+1.
   cd backend
+2.
   npm install
+3.
   npm start

 * Backend will run on: